A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Prominent among members of the family was Bernardo Di Lorenzo, who became a prior in 1479; Lorenzo il Magnifico (1449-1492), a highly educated man and an ambassador to Rome and Naples.
-Ambrogio Lorenzetti was a Florentine painter born in 1290 who was highly influenced by the artistic style of the Byzantines...
-Another 57 words (4 lines of text) are included under the topic Early Lorenzi Notables in all our PDF Extended History products and printed products wherever possible.
+Ambrogio Lorenzetti was a Florentine painter born in 1290 who was highly influenced by the artistic style of the Byzantines.
+He died tragically...
+Another 54 words (4 lines of text) are included under the topic Early Lorenzi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lorenzi family to the New World and Oceana

 Early records show that people bearing the name Lorenzi arrived in North America quite early: Thomas Lorenzo, who arrived in New Orleans in 1778; Maria Lorenzo, who arrived in New Orleans in 1779; Carlo Lorenzetti arrived in Allegheny Pennsylvania in 1892.

 Contemporary Notables of the name Lorenzi (post 1700)

 - Maggy Lorenzi, American politician, Candidate for Mayor of Youngstown, Ohio, 2005 CITATION[CLOSE]

 The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, October 8) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html

 - Stefano Lorenzi (b.
 1977), Italian professional footballer who played from 1994 to 2010

 - Paolo Lorenzi (b.
 1981), Italian professional tennis player, current Italian no. 3

 - Giovanni Battista Lorenzi (1721-1807), Italian librettist, a close friend of Giovanni Paisiello